 - Once a page has been filled, it’s hard to add additional information to it.
 Students are forced to squeeze it in between the lines or add it at the bottom of the page with an asterisk.

-And what about taking notes in Word documents?
+What about taking notes in Word documents?

-- Research has shown “that whereas taking more notes can be beneficial, laptop note takers’ tendency to transcribe lectures verbatim rather than processing information and reframing it in their own words is detrimental to learning.”
+- Research has shown that “whereas taking more notes can be beneficial, laptop note takers’ tendency to transcribe lectures verbatim rather than processing information and reframing it in their own words is detrimental to learning.”